GeekologyMedia/Mobile-App/README.md

 # Mobile Application for Timetodial.com

-Native mobile application using REST API for wordpress and customised for Sabai Directory.
+Native mobile application using REST API for wordpress.
 Built by BG Softech Limited and Mr. Harishankar.